AnHosu/iot_poc/publishing.md

 myAWSIoTMQTTClient = AWSIoTMQTTClient(clientId)

 ```
 First of all, we are giving our client a client ID.
 This ID is used by the message broker to recognise the specific client or application that it is communicating with.
 This is especially importtant when we start subscribing to topics as well.
-For now, just provide a unique string.<br>
+For now, just provide an ID allowed by the policy made earlier.<br>
 Next up we will setup the networking specifics.
 ```python
 myAWSIoTMQTTClient.configureEndpoint(host, port)
 myAWSIoTMQTTClient.configureCredentials(rootCAPath, privateKeyPath, certificatePath)
 ```
 We are specifying where the MQTT messages are going and how they are authenticated.
 The host is your AWS IoT custom endpoint which you can find in the AWS Console under IoT Core > Settings.
 As for the port we will use the default 8883 for MQTT with the X.509 client certificate.
 Bringing us to the next order of business; certificates.
 The certificates are the ones you downloaded to your device earlier.
-You simply provide strings with the paths to each of these certificates; first the CA certificate folder, the private key file, and finally the device certificate file.<br>
+You simply provide strings with the paths to each of these certificates; the root certificate file, the private key file, and finally the device certificate file.<br>
 Next, we configure what happens when connection between the client and the broker on AWS IoT is lost.
 ```python
 # AWSIoTMQTTClient connection configuration